Stefan0219/Notes/cs61c/RV isa/RV.md

 ## RISC (Reduced Instruction Set Computer)
-* A single inst can only perform one operation.
+* A single instruction can only perform one operation.
-* Keep isa small as possiable, makes it easier to bulid fast hard ware.
+* Keep isa small as possible, makes it easier to build fast hard ware.
 ## RISC-V ISA
 ### Registers
 #### Summary
 32 general propose registers in rv
 Referred to as x0-x31.
-Assoicated with the word's lenth 32-64-128 bits. x0 is always set to be zero.
+Associated with the word's length 32-64-128 bits. x0 is always set to be zero.
 PC is a register that holds the memory address of the instruction being executed.
 #### What if we want PC to execute a function at a different location?